Entity Framework: Visualizers

 Visual Studio has a feature called Visualizer.
 A LINQ query written in Visual Studio can be viewed as Native SQL using a Visualizer during debug session.
 A Visualizer for LINQ to Entities (Object Query) targeting all RDBMS is available in the Visual Studio Marketplace.

 Performance Profiling

 Various profilers are commercially available to troubleshoot performance issues using Entity Framework, both for EF and EF Core variants.

-Tools and Extensions - Entity Framework Core
+Tools and extensions - Entity Framework Core

 Entity Framework Core Tools and Extensions are available to enhance the performance of Entity Framework Core.

+EF Core exposes design-time commands for migrations and reverse engineering via the .NET CLI (dotnet ef) and Visual Studio Package Manager Console, which scaffold a DbContext and entity types from an existing database.
+Beyond the official tooling, IDE integrations provide GUI workflows for common tasks: EF Core Power Tools in Visual Studio adds database-first reverse engineering and model visualization, while Entity Developer offers a visual designer for EF Core that supports database-first and model-first approaches with code generation and mapping configuration.

+Similar capabilities are available in other IDEs (e.g., Rider’s UI for EF Core commands), and advanced scenarios can leverage customizable scaffolding templates to control generated code.

 Tools and extensions - Entity Framework EF6

 Entity Framework Tools and Extensions are available to enhance the performance of Entity Framework.